 - Will the reader need Google or a Thesaurus to understand the intent of the word?

-All of our posts begin with a topic, subject, or idea, which we write with words.
+Our posts begin with a topic, subject, or idea, which we write with words.
 We start with sentences and turn them into paragraphs.
-We may separate our topic’s points with subheadings, or in the case of books, we have chapters, but all writing starts with a sentence.
+We may separate our topic’s points with subheadings, or with books, we have chapters, but all writing starts with a sentence.
 A simple sentence is also known as a clausal sentence.
 It may have a modifier besides a subject, verb, and object.

 Are you writing the most straightforward sentence you can that still conveys your intent?
 If not, then you may want to consider the following:

 “Being a journalist influenced me as a novelist.
 I mean, a lot of critics think I’m stupid because my sentences are so simple and my method is so direct: they think these are defects.
 No. The point is to write as much as you know as quickly as possible.”― Kurt Vonnegut

 I also understand that when the words are flowing, the keys are clacking, the meaning is clear to you, sentence structure and brevity aren’t your focus.
 Just know that in the edit, you can revise it to be more exact.

 I created a Vocabulary of Recovery Terms for my TIERS curriculum because I knew it was important for clients to understand addiction and recovery terminology.
 Given that we had learned the language of getting, buying, and using drugs, I knew that the clients could learn new languages.

 But to expect them to understand what I was referencing in a lecture or written assignment without the benefit of these definitions and life examples might have come across as egotistical or arrogant.
 Standing in front of a group of people trying to get their lives together after years of squandering resources, they didn’t need, as one participant told me, “A lot of smart-sounding words that I don’t understand.”